 Pregnant women are usually recommended to sleep on their side.
 However, sleeping on your side is not so good if you have back problems, as it puts unwanted strain on your spine.
 And if you always sleep on the same side you might be putting pressure on your shoulder so switching sides from time to time is wise.

 It is difficult to find a comfortable position when sleeping on your stomach.
-Your spine sags in the middle and your neck can be twisted, yet about 14% of Americans do find this the best position to sleep.
-But backache and nerve pain if any of your nerves are pinched by your spine may result.
+Your spine sags in the middle, and your neck can be twisted, yet about 14% of Americans do find this to be the best position for sleep.
+Unfortunately, backache and nerve pain if any of your nerves are pinched by your spine may result.
 And, of course, you get those wrinkles all over your face!

 However, you can position your pillow so that you can keep your head roughly straight and not twisted to the side.
-And for people with who snore, this might be the best sleeping position for you.
+If you snore, sleeping on the stomach may also be a suitable position for you.

-If you like front sleeping then make sure your pillow isn’t too high as this puts extra strain on your neck.
+If you like front sleeping then make sure your pillow isn’t too high, as this puts extra strain on your neck.
 Some people find that sleeping without a pillow is best.
-The Mayo Clinic suggests that you sleep with a pillow under your pelvis.
-This supports your hips and keeps your spine in better alignment.
+The Mayo Clinic suggests that you sleep with a pillow under your pelvis to support your hips and keep your spine in better alignment.

-The lighter 15lb weighted blanket for adults is heavy enough for front sleepers – a gentle hug to help you sleep.
+A weighted blanket of 15lb or lighter is heavy enough for front sleepers – a gentle hug to help you sleep.

 Some people choose the fetal position for sleep, as they find it to be especially comfortable.
 In fact, there is evidence that this may be the most popular sleep position, with some sources reporting that 40% of people prefer it.
-For stomach pain sleeping in the fetal position could be the best way to sleep, and this is also a suitable sleep position for back pain for some people.
+For stomach pain, sleeping in the fetal position could be the best way to sleep, and this is also a suitable sleep position for back pain for some people.
 If you prefer the fetal position, the lighter 15lb, 12lb or 10lb blanket could be an ideal choice – just the right amount of pressure.

-We all differ in our best sleeping positions for insomnia, but most people can expect to sleep better with a weighted blanket will help improve your sleep quality.
+We all differ in our best sleeping positions for insomnia, but most people can expect to sleep better with a weighted blanket.
 It is important to consider your sleeping position when choosing the most suitable weight for you.
-In general, the 20lb blanket is perfect when you sleep on your back, and the 15 lb weighted blanket, or any weight lighter, is generally best for side or stomach sleepers.
+In general, the 20 lb weighted blanket may be just right when you sleep on your back, and the 15 lb weighted blanket, or any weight lighter, is generally best for side or stomach sleepers.
 This may vary slightly based upon your body weight, and fortunately, there are various weighted blankets in adult sizes to meet a variety of needs.

-Whatever position you prefer to rest in, the Deep Touch Pressure Stimulation produced by the weighted blanket will help to induce a feeling of safety and calm, as well as provide extreme comfort; and the soft silky feel of the bamboo material is just so breathable and welcoming, making our weighted blanket of 48x72 inches ideal for any sleeping position.
+Whatever position you prefer to rest in, the Deep Touch Pressure Therapy produced by the weighted blanket will help to induce a feeling of safety and calm, as well as provide extreme comfort.
+Finally, the soft silky feel of the bamboo material is just so breathable and welcoming, making our weighted blanket of 48x72 inches ideal for any sleeping position.